Public Relations Specialist

 Education and Certification

 Although there are no standard educational requirements to get into the public relations field, employers prefer to hire job candidates who have graduated from college with a bachelor's degree.
-Many who enter this field have majored in public relations, marketing, journalism, communication, and advertising.
+Many people who enter this field have majored in public relations, marketing, journalism, communication, and advertising.
 Employers also want potential employees to have work experience which can come from doing an internship.

 What Soft Skills Do PR Specialists Need?